TetrationAnalytics/road-trip-external/README.md

 # Preliminary Installations

-Ruby and Node.js are required.
+Ruby and Node.js are required and managed via rvm and nvm.
 Versions are listed in `.ruby-version` and `.nvmrc` respectively.

 1. Please install RVM as described here: